danielwei123/NLP_Chatbot_on_Slack/Interactive-nlp-model-on-Slack/README.md

 # Interactive-nlp-model-on-Slack
-clean.py\nThis file is responsible for cleaning the sentence that user enters before running model.py.
+clean.py: This file is responsible for cleaning the sentence that user enters before running model.py.
 Cleaning process includes removing punctuation, tokenization, misspelling correction, stopwords filtering, lemmatisation, stemming and removing repetitive words.

-● load.py
-  This file is responsible for loading dictionary used for the nlp model.
+load.py: This file is responsible for loading dictionary used for the nlp model.

 ● my_dict_train.npy
   This file is the dictionary that trained and used by the nlp model.